lucabaldini/baldaquin/docs/runctrl.rst

 The finite-state machine
 ------------------------

-The :class:`FiniteStateMachineBase <baldaquin.runctrl.FiniteStateMachineBase>` class
+The :class:`FiniteStateMachineLogic <baldaquin.runctrl.FiniteStateMachineLogic>` class
-represents a basic finite-state machine (FSM) with four states, defined in the :class:`FsmState <baldaquin.runctrl.FsmState>` enum class (``RESET``, ``STOPPED``, ``RUNNING`` and ``PAUSED``).
+represents the basic logic of a finite-state machine (FSM) with four states, defined in the :class:`FsmState <baldaquin.runctrl.FsmState>` enum class (``RESET``, ``STOPPED``, ``RUNNING`` and ``PAUSED``).
-This is an abstract class, and subclasses are ultimately responsible for reimplementing all the virtual methods, i.e.,
+This is an abstract class, and subclasses are ultimately responsible for re-implementing all the virtual methods, i.e.,

 * :meth:`setup() <baldaquin.runctrl.FiniteStateMachineBase.setup()>`,
   called in the ``RESET`` -> ``STOPPED`` transition;